 So how do we work out what is and isn’t appropriate?
 You ask all of these individuals, i.e. you let the audience decide.
 They will respond and this response might even change over time (think Roald Dahl), but my point is there’s a danger of inhibiting work from being created in the first instance for fear of any criticism – in regard to cultural appropriation or anything else – from even a single individual.
 Instead I say “publish and be damned”.
 Some of my favourite content – and in my opinion of huge positive influence to the world – would not have been created if this inhibition had applied: think Book of Mormon, Monty Python, or indeed Horrible Histories, the last of which I find incredibly inspiring as a brilliantly subversive approach to what is often perceived to be a “dry academic subject” (history), which I thoroughly intend The Opus Pocus to emulate for classical music.

 A final note on the diversity of our cast & creatives

 An important final point to add.
 I actually started this project more than ten years ago now (there is a whole other story as to why it took so long to bring it to fruition, which I think sadly indicates the poor attitude amongst the major classical music record labels in recognising the responsibility they have to invest in the future of this music, anyway…) and I think I’d consider more carefully the diversity of our team if I were starting from scratch now.
-There again, I can not think of any one of the incredible contributors who I would not have wanted in each of the various roles for this project.
+Then again, I can not think of any one of the incredible contributors who I would not have wanted in each of the various roles for this project.
 But generally diversity in the arts is hugely important and I think even more so in classical music.
-For me this works best from the grassroots up.
-And at the end of the day, that is exactly what this project is intended to do.
-Make classical music fun and accessible to all.
+For me this works best from the grassroots up and at the end of the day, that is exactly what this project is intended to do: make classical music fun and accessible to all.